 Actual Spend: $0

 I have both the K-Mart Tilt jars (spray painted pink) and the Pet treat jars in my pantry.
-I have estimated their worth at $70 however I cashed in my MasterCard points for a K-Mart gift card and therefore did not actually spend anything on them.
+I have estimated their worth at $70 however I cashed in my MasterCard points for a K-Mart gift card.

 Oil and Vinegar Bottles